hoplon/notify/README.md

 A chat application is a good example here.
 We are not talking about sending the response to a request from a client, as Castra already handles that very well.
-Rather, we are focused her on passing state changes to a client which resulted from activity by other clients.
+Rather, we are focused here on passing state changes to a client which resulted from activity by other clients.

 The notify project is a first step in addressing this.
 Only changes